« More than a tweet but less than a post | Main | Not just a cool-season crop: Kale in summer »

 Hello Kathryn.
 I'm so happy you enjoyed the dip on your picnic.
 Yes, I wonder if there are differences between AU & CA cottage cheeses.
 I used a 1% milk fat, large curd product with prebiotic fibre.
 I do find brands vary with respect to wateriness so I will sometimes use a slotted spoon or large fork to scoop it out of the container.
 I love your variation of combining mint & parsley -- sounds very refreshing.

 Hi Sophie -- so the chickens didn't get to the parsley :-).
-At least one crop is safe from the darlings.
+At least one crop is safe.
 Now that I've read your urban chickens post, I understand why you were willing to sacrifice part of your garden for them.
 They are very dear.
 And two fresh eggs a day -- a reasonable trade-off.
-If we were neighbours (what a lovely thought) I's share my parsley with you.
+If we were neighbours (what a lovely thought) I'd share my parsley with you.
 I have just enough for one more batch of dip.

 July 18, 2009 | Registered CommenterElaine